 Memory tracking implemented by the E-ACSL library comes in two flavours dubbed bittree-based and segment-based memory models.
-With the bittree-based model meta-storage is implemented as a compact prefix trie called Patricia trie [11], whereas segment-based memory model 3 is based on shadow memory [17].
-The functionality of the provided memory models is equivalent, however they differ in performance.
-We further discuss performance considerations.
+With the bittree-based model meta-storage is implemented as a compact prefix trie called Patricia trie [11], whereas segment-based memory model is based on shadow memory [14].